Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 The eighth need is **autonomy**.
 Look in the newspaper on any given day and see how many wars are going on over this need of autonomy.

 We human beings have a strong need to choose our own way in life, and not to have it dictated by others.
 Tell us what we have to do.
 When they do that it threatens this very basic need of ours for autonomy.
-And that need is alive in us from a very early age.
+That need is alive in us from a very early age.
 Listen in on any family that has small children and you often hear autonomy wars going on.

 The parent will say to the child, "you must do this" and the child says, *No*.
 The parents said, "Did you hear me you must do this." *No.* That's an autonomy war.
 The child is hearing demands and when we hear demands, it threatens this very basic need of us to choose our own way in life.